 Is DODA a credentialed treatment program?

-DODA is based in the Consumer Advocacy Model (CAM) program located in Montgomery County (Dayton) Ohio.
+DODA was started by the Consumer Advocacy Model (CAM) program located in Montgomery County (Dayton) Ohio.
 CAM has dual accreditation from the Ohio Department of Alcohol and Drug Addiction Services (ODADAS) and the Ohio Department of Mental Health (ODMH).
 DODA counselors and staff members have more than 20 years of experience with deaf and hard-of-hearing people.
 DODA is a cooperative effort of the WSU Substance Abuse Resources and Disability Issues (SARDI) program, CAM, the Deaf Community Resource Center, CSD of Ohio and ODADAS.
 The program is funded by the SAMSHA Center for Substance Abuse Treatment (Grant #: TCE# 1H79T1019320).

 - Cleveland Hearing and Speech Center